edstennettackee/edstennett/_portfolio/building-a-brand-from-scratch.md

 ---
-title: Building a brand from scratch
+title: Launching the uWork brand and product from scratch
 description: >-
   uWork (latterly Tusk) was the biggest personal project I have taken on.
 As a start up with big aspirations, it gave me invaluable experience working with